gposingway/Listeningway/README.md

 - All dependencies (including KissFFT) are now statically linked.
 No extra DLLs are required in the game directory.
 - If you encounter issues, check the ReShade log for errors.
+- The number of frequency bands and available uniforms are managed in both the C++ code (see `LISTENINGWAY_NUM_BANDS` and `uniform_manager.*`) and your shader code.
+Update both if you want to change the number of bands or add new audio-driven uniforms.
+- Doxygen-style documentation is available for developers.
+Run Doxygen with the provided `Doxyfile` in the `tools/reshade` directory to generate API docs.

 ---

 # Listeningway Addon Shader Integration Guide

-To use real-time audio data (volume and frequency bands) from the Listeningway ReShade addon in your shaders, follow these steps:
+To use real-time audio data (volume, frequency bands, and beat detection) from the Listeningway ReShade addon in your shaders, follow these steps:

 ## 1. Include the Uniform Declarations